infinitered/ignite-cookbook/docs/recipes/DistributingAuthTokenToAPI.md

 }
 ```

 And that's it!
-Now all of your requests to that API will be made with the authentication header, leveraging the auth token received on login.
+Now all of your requests made using that API will include the authentication header, leveraging the auth token received on login.

 ### Other configuration